The Best Acoustic Electric Guitars - Under $300, $500, $750 & $1000

 Koa

-Also known as Hawaiian Koa because it's a native Hawaiian species.
-It's a dense hardwood which emphasizes the mid to high overtones and as it ages it tends to 'open up' adding warmth to the mid range.
-It's mainly found on high-end guitars due to its high cost.
+It is also known as Hawaiian Koa because it’s a native Hawaiian species.
+It’s a dense hardwood that emphasizes the mid to high overtones, and as it ages, it tends to ‘open up,’ adding warmth to the mid-range.
+It’s mainly found on high-end guitars due to its high cost.

 Laminated vs. Solid Top

 The difference between laminate and solid wood is that laminate is several thin sheets of wood glued together, while solid wood is a solid piece of wood.
-The glue that binds the pieces of laminate together reduces the amount that your guitar vibrates, which in turn lessens your volume and frequency production (tone).
+The glue that binds the pieces of laminate together reduces the amount that your guitar vibrates, lessening your volume and frequency production (tone).
 Solid wood resonates more efficiently, so instruments that use it are louder and sound better.
-On the flipside, laminated woods are more cost effective, reliable and resilient to weather changes.
+Conversely, laminated woods are more cost-effective, reliable, and resilient to weather changes.

 Best Acoustic Electric Guitar Selection Methodology